 Bellevue is a tiny city located in the state of Texas.
 With a population of 302 people and just one neighborhood, Bellevue is the 990th largest community in Texas.

-When you are in Bellevue, you'll notice that it is more blue-collar than most other communities in America.
-45.11% of Bellevue’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Bellevue is a city of construction workers and builders, professionals, and managers.
-There are especially a lot of people living in Bellevue who work in management occupations (14.13%), office and administrative support (11.96%), and teaching (9.78%).
+Bellevue is a blue-collar town, with 46.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Bellevue is a city of sales and office workers, construction workers and builders, and professionals.
+There are especially a lot of people living in Bellevue who work in office and administrative support (15.63%), maintenance occupations (11.88%), and teaching (11.25%).

 Also of interest is that Bellevue has more people living here who work in computers and math than 95% of the places in the US.